-Share anecdotes, settle debates and have a good laugh with a snake draft.
-This game requires minimal preparation, can be played just about anywhere, and you don’t need to know anything about sports (or snakes) to play.
+Share anecdotes, settle debates and have a good laugh by playing a snake draft game with your friends.
+This activity can be played just about anywhere (in a car, while camping, at a dinner party) and you don’t need to know anything about sports (or snakes) to play.

 Here’s the low down.